 In deciding how to build a business, you’ll find that the best form of marketing is through your current customers.
 While this may seem obvious, most businesses just don’t utilize this resource.
 We may feel uncomfortable asking existing customers for referrals or we may not realize how powerful a marketing asset this can be.
 But if you don’t try you won’t reap the benefits.
 And it’s actually quite simple to do, if you know how to present your products or services with certainty, and can go a long way toward building your business.

 How does creating a raving fan base help you build your business?
 Look at the statistics.
 Selling to new customers costs about three times more money (and potentially more than that) than it costs to sell to existing customers.
 While acquiring new customers is certainly essential for growing your business and securing customer loyalty for the long-term, it would be foolish not to cash in on the resource you already have in your existing customer base.
 Business strategists, therefore, recommend doing everything you possibly can to retain existing customers, who are likely to market your product to their friends.
 As you build your business, create a product that sells itself, and be sure to incentivize customer loyalty.

 10. It’s the people

-The single most important factor in your success is your people — your partner, your advisors, your staff, your peers.
-All of these individuals will help you do the work to take your business to the next level.
+The single most important factor in your success is your people – your partner, your advisors, your staff, your peers.
+All of these individuals will help you do the work to build your business.
 That means you don’t have to do it alone, but you do have to find the right people, and empower them, so you can harness the power and potential of their talent, skill and drive.